IBM/data-prep-kit/data-processing-lib/doc/transform-external-resources.md

     ...
 ```

-## Placing of loading of the additional data/models
+## When and Where to Load the Additional Resources

 With a DataAccessFactory established, it can be used in either the transform's Runtime class
 when running in Ray, or in the transform's initializer to load the resource(s).